BPM-Microsystems/BPWinRestAPIData/README.md

 ## Quick Starter with DataPanel.py

 ### Setup Instructions
-1. Install python 3.11, make sure select 'add to path' during installation.
+1. Install python 3.11, make sure to select 'add to path' and 'pip' during installation. https://www.python.org/downloads/release/python-3119/

-    https://www.python.org/downloads/release/python-3119/

         (Optional) If path of python was not added during installation, you can add it by: